 (1) The vehicle is equipped to serve as a personnel and equipment carrier for the SRT.
-It is used in high risk situations when it can provide an area for SRT members to work and transport SRT equipment.
+It is used in high risk situations when it can provide an area for SRT members or other first responders to work and transport SRT or specialized equipment.

 (2) The TRV should be used in most situations to which the SRT is deployed, including training.
-These events include, but are not limited to the following:
+These critical/high risk incidents include, but are not limited to the following:

 - (a) Terrorist situations.

 - (b) Hostage and barricaded subject situations.

-- (c) Sniper incidents.
+- (c) Sniper and active shooter incidents.

 - (d) High risk rescue operations.

-- c.
+c.
 The TRV should be equipped with the following equipment: